-Normally, skin is categorized by the western world as dry, oily or combination.
+Normally, the skin is categorized by the western world as dry, oily or combination.
 Most people fall under one of these categories and have additional skin problems which are dealt with accordingly.

 Ayurveda differentiates skin in a different way.

-Skin types in Ayurveda are made on the basis of the doshas – Vata, Pitta and Kapha.
+Skin types in Ayurveda are made on the basis of the doshas – Vata, Pitta, and Kapha.
 The root of skin problems could be due to an aggravated dosha.
 Just as each dosha has its own characteristics, each dosha skin type has its own characteristics.
 Most likely, your skin will be similar to your prevalent dosha.

 The doshas are a combinations of the five elements (Pancha mahabhutas).

 - Vata Constitution: Akash (Ether or Space) + Vayu (Air)

 - Pitta Constitution: Agni (Fire) + Jala (Water)

 - Kapha Constitution: Prithvi (Earth) + Jala (Water)

 A person’s Ayurvedic skin type can be Vata, Pitta or Kapha or sometimes a combination of two of these.

 Over time, your skin type may become imbalanced because of external factors like climate, diet, and lifestyle habits or environmental pollution.
 Hormonal changes may also mask your original skin type.